Why Installability Beats Clash Detection Every Time

 Published: March 6, 2026

-When reviewing a layout, our detailers don’t simply look for what collides—they look for what will cause frustration.
+When reviewing a layout, detailers don’t simply look for what collides.
+A Union-trained detailer looks for what will cause frustration.
 Will the insulation fit?
 Will the crew have space to connect that flange?
-Will equipment still be serviceable in 10 years?
+Will the equipment still be serviceable in 10 years?
 Will this layout slow the crew down or speed them up?
 These factors don’t show up in clash reports, but they show up in field productivity and project costs.
+In fact, Several key installability factors in BIM determine whether systems can be installed efficiently on site:

 Search by Topic